saracmrv/saracmrv.github.io/research.md

 title: Research
 ---

-Overarching goal of my research aims at improving validity of scores and fairness in testing.
+Overarching goal of my research aims at advancing statistical methods in education and psychology-related fields and improving validity and fairness in testing.
 My research focuses on (1) statistical modeling of anomalous testing taking behavior in educational and psychological measurement and (2) psychometric methodologies for the item- and person-level anomaly detection in the form of test collusion and item preknowledge.
-My general interests are in the quantitative methods, psychometrics, multilevel models, and test security.
+My general interests are in the latent variable models, item response theory, psychometrics, multilevel models, and test security.

 <a href="{{ 'publications.html' | absolute_url }}" class="button">List of publications</a>